LinuxUser255/ShellScripting/tutorials/Case/case-conversion.md

 # How the pattern works:
 # ---------------------
-# 1. We use `: "Distribution Name"` instead of directly echoing the result
+# 1. Use `: "Distribution Name"` instead of directly echoing the result
 #    in each case branch.
 # 2. After the case statement completes, we capture the value with `distro="$_"`.
 # 3. Finally, we display the message with the selected distribution.